SteffanLynch/fiscility-docs/marketing/leadmagnets.md

 2. **Clarity First.** The user should leave smarter — not just subscribed.
 3. **Low Friction → High Conversion.** Start with instant downloads, then nurture toward higher involvement (quizzes, demos).
 4. **Always Tag & Track.** Every magnet must apply a CRM tag so you can measure performance and trigger automation.
-5. **One Next Step.** Every magnet should lead to *one clear CTA* — “Get a Sample Report” or “Start Free Trial.”
+5. **One Next Step.** Every magnet should lead to *one clear CTA* — “Get a Sample Report” or “Apply for Membership.”
 6. **Match Tone to Theme.** Educational → calm and professional.
 Interactive → playful and modern.
 Partner → confident and B2B.

 ---